 While much has—and no doubt will be—written about Maxwell’s involvement, I’d like to focus on something that’s unlikely to receive much press coverage.
-The allegations against Ghislaine Maxwell illustrate what I call the ‘victim/victimizer dynamic’ with startling clarity.
+The allegations against Ghislaine Maxwell illustrate what I call the ‘victim/victimizer dynamic’ (or vice-versa) with startling clarity.

 Referencing the Rolling Stones’ ‘Sympathy for the Devil’, in “Pleased to meet you, don’t you know my name?”
 It’s the right to victimize, I wrote: